 Karim Ben Baba

 Typical dishes: Picture the chef’s riff on a typical Moroccan egg dish, mostly cooked in private homes, reimagined as soufflé with free range chicken, fresh broad beans and Khémisset lentils.
 Or seffa medfouna – traditionally a sweetish, celebratory dish of broken vermicelli with chicken – reimagined with lobster, saffron-scented onions, raisins and ginger.
 Or succulent lamb ras m’fouar with cumin and Imouzzer truffles.
-Nobody does it better.
+No other restaurant does it better.

 The overall experience?
 A sumptuous gastronomic adventure that takes you from the Mediterranean coast to the sands of the desert, across the Atlas Mountains and deep into the heart of Morocco, with service and surrounds that will make you feel like a king.